MicrosoftEdge/WebView2Feedback/specs/WebNotification.md

 # Background

-The WebView2 team is adding support for Web notifications.
-End developers should be able to handle notification permission requests, and further listen to `NotificationReceived` events to optionally handle the notifications themselves.
+The WebView2 team is adding support for web notifications including non-persistent notifications and persistent notifications.
+A non-persistent notification is a notification without an associated service worker registration.
+A persistent notification is a notification with an associated service worker registration.

+You should be able to handle notification permission requests, and further listen to `NotificationReceived` events to optionally handle the notifications themselves.
 The `NotificationReceived` events are raised on `CorebWebView2` and `CoreWebView2Profile` object respectively for non-persistent and persistent notifications respectively.

 The `NotificationReceived` event on `CoreWebView2` and `CoreWebView2Profile` let you intercept the web non-persistent and persistent notifications.
 The host can